dvanmosselbeen/dvm-docs/Databases/MySQL.md

 ## Importing the data

 You can easily import existing data, thinking to data that are stored on another `MySQL` server that you want to move to your production server.
+Or like we did in previous example of exporting the data.

 ```sql
 mysql -u DBUSER -p dbname < dbname.sql